absorensen/numbers_go_brrrr/m1_memory_hierarchies/s3_computational_graphs.md

 </figcaption>
 </figure>

-The code for the rest of the module can be found at ```m1_memory_hierarchies::code::computational_graphs``` or [online][8].
+The code for the rest of the module can be found at [m1_memory_hierarchies::code::computational_graphs][8].
 It's quite long (more than 6k lines of code).
 You don't need to read the whole thing, maybe you can just give it a quick skim.
 The most relevant sections which will typically be named specifically, but you probably won't gain too much from anything other than the CPU and GPU implementations of the nodes themselves.

 ## What's in a Tensor2D?